MomentaiBro/Baroque_Mod3/README.md

 # Baroque_Mod3

-# The Ecstacy of St. Theresa
+# The Ecstasy of St. Teresa

 This is a project I made for mod 3 of my time at Flatiron School.
 I wanted to do something more artistic instead of building a simple, traditional website.